Accenture/mercury/docs/guides/CHAPTER-4.md

     methods: ['GET', 'PUT', 'POST', 'HEAD', 'PATCH', 'DELETE']
     url: "/api/hello/world"
     timeout: 10s
-    # optional authentication service which should return result as an EventEnvelope
+    # Optional authentication service which should return a true or false result
-    # with session info in headers and true or false in body
+    # The authentication service can also add session info in headers using EventEnvelope as a response
+    # and annotate trace with key-values that you want to persist into distributed trace logging.
+    #
+    # You can also route the authentication request to different functions based on HTTP request header
+    # i.e. you can provide a single authentication function or a list of functions selected by header routing.
+    #
+    # If you want to route based on header/value, use the "key: value : service" format.
+    # For routing using header only, use "key: service" format
+    # For default authentication service, use "default: service" format
+    #
     #    authentication: "v1.api.auth"
+    authentication:
+      - "x-app-name: demo : v1.demo.auth"
+      - "authorization: v1.basic.auth"
+      - "default: v1.api.auth"
     cors: cors_1
     headers: header_1
     # for HTTP request body that is not JSON/XML, it will be turned into a stream if it is undefined